ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 - running some commands and scripts to enable a new daemon (service) process on the RPI
 - deleting the old version...

-It worked, but it looked.. meh! :)
+It worked, but it looked... meh! :)

 Later Bas found out about [AWS IoT GreenGrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html) that would be able to do this for us, without the dodgy custom code.